VU-BEAM-Lab/ADMIRE/README.md

 params.aperture_growth_flag = 1; % This is set to 1 because we want to apply aperture growth
-params.min_num_elements = 16; % This is set to 16 because we do not want aperture growth to reduce the number of elements to less than 16 params.F_number = 2; % This is set to 2 because we want to use an F number of 2 for aperture growth
+params.min_num_elements = 16; % This is set to 16 because we do not want aperture growth to reduce the number of elements to less than 16 params.F_number = 2; % This is set to 2 because we want to use an F number of 2 for aperture growth params.models_save_path = 'enter path here'; % This should be set to the path to the directory in which we want the generated ADMIRE models to be saved
 ```

+Note that for the rest of the parameters, we will use the values that are already in the script.
+Once the parameters are defined, we will run the script within MATLAB.
+The progress of the script will be displayed in the MATLAB command prompt.
+This script will generate a model for each frequency that is to be fit in each short-time Fourier transform (STFT) window.
+The models only need to be generated once and not per beam because all of the beams use the same aperture domain models.
+In addition, due to the fact that we selected the GPU implementation of ADMIRE, the models will also be organized in the format that the GPU implementation expects.

 ## License
 Copyright 2020 Christopher Khan (christopher.m.khan@vanderbilt.edu)